Nikita Khrushchev

-Early years
+Early life

-Khrushchev was born on 15 April 1894, in Kalinovka, a village in what is now Russia's Kursk Oblast, near the present Ukrainian border.
-His parents, Sergei Khrushchev and Kseniya Khrushcheva, were poor peasants, and had a daughter two years Nikita's junior, Irina.
-His ethnicity is disputed, with some sources claiming that he was Russian whilst others say that he was Ukrainian.
+Khrushchev was born on 15 April 1894 in Kalinovka (within what was then Dmitriyevsky Uyezd, Kursk Governorate), a Russian village in what is now Khomutovsky District, Kursk Oblast, near the present Ukrainian border.
+His parents, Sergei Khrushchev and Kseniya Khrushcheva, were poor Russian peasants, and had a daughter two years Nikita's junior, Irina.
 Sergei Khrushchev was employed in a number of positions in the Donbas area of far eastern Ukraine, working as a railwayman, as a miner, and laboring in a brick factory.
-Wages were much higher in the Donbas than in the Kursk region, and Sergei Khrushchev generally left his family in Kalinovka, returning there when he had enough money.
+Wages were much higher in the Donbas than in the Kursk region, and Sergei Khrushchev generally left his family in Kalinovka, returning when he had enough money.
+When Nikita was six or seven, the family moved to Yuzovka (now Donetsk) for about a year before returning to Kalinovka.

-Kalinovka was a peasant village; Khrushchev's teacher, Lydia Shevchenko, later stated that she had never seen a village as poor as Kalinovka had been.
+Kalinovka was a peasant village; Khrushchev's teacher, Lydia Shevchenko, later stated that she had never seen a village as poor.
 Nikita worked as a herdsboy from an early age.
 He was schooled for a total of four years, part in the village school and part under Shevchenko's tutelage in Kalinovka's state school.
-According to Khrushchev in his memoirs, Shevchenko was a freethinker who upset the villagers by not attending church, and when her brother visited, he gave Khrushchev books which had been banned by the Imperial Government.
+According to Khrushchev's memoirs, Shevchenko was a freethinker who upset the villagers by not attending church, and when her brother visited, she gave Khrushchev books which had been banned by the Imperial Government.
 She urged Nikita to seek further education, but family finances did not permit this.

-In 1908, Sergei Khrushchev moved to the Donbas city of Yuzovka (now Donetsk, Ukraine); fourteen-year-old Nikita followed later that year, while Kseniya Khrushcheva and her daughter came after.
+In 1908, Sergei Khrushchev moved to the Donbas city of Yuzovka; fourteen-year-old Nikita followed later that year, while Kseniya Khrushcheva and her daughter came after.
 Yuzovka, which was renamed Stalino in 1924 and Donetsk in 1961, was at the heart of one of the most industrialized areas of the Russian Empire.
 After working briefly in other fields, Khrushchev's parents found Nikita a place as a metal fitter's apprentice.
 Upon completing that apprenticeship, the teenage Khrushchev was hired by a factory.
 He lost that job when he collected money for the families of the victims of the Lena Goldfields massacre, and was hired to mend underground equipment by a mine in nearby Ruchenkovo, where his father was the union organizer, and he helped distribute copies and organize public readings of Pravda.
 He later stated that he considered emigrating to the United States for better wages, but did not do so.
 He later recalled his working days: